moorepants/dissertation/control.rst

 The choice of this gain is somewhat ambiguous, but it needs to set the weave mode pole such that it has a small enough damping ratio to allow the roll rate loop to further push it to a damping ratio of 0.15.
-In [Hess2012]_ we make both loops have a 0.15 damping ratio, but that is not necessary and make not be what the human chooses.
+In [Hess2012]_ we make both loops have a 0.15 damping ratio, but that is not necessary and may not be what the human chooses.
 The closed loop transfer function for the steer loop is

 .. math::